Kernix13/vision-grid-express/README.md

 <br>

-2. Create a `.env` file in the project root
+2. Create a `.env` file in the project root.
 3. Copy the lines in `.env.example` and paste them into your newly created `.env` file.

 ```env